 North Dakota Pipeline Company LLC is proposing to build the Sandpiper Pipeline Project.
-The Project will transport light crude oil from Enbridge’s Beaver Lodge Station, near Tioga, North Dakota, through Clearbrook, Minnesota to an existing terminal in Superior, Wisconsin.
+The Project will transport light crude oil from Enbridge’s Beaver Lodge Station, near Tioga, North Dakota, through Clearbrook, Minnesota, to an existing terminal in Superior, Wisconsin.
 If approved, the Sandpiper Pipeline will:

 - Increase revenue at local hospitality and other businesses providing equipment, supplies and materials; and

 - Sandpiper will be a long-term, reliable transportation link from North Dakota to a variety of markets.
 It will transport Bakken crude to Enbridge terminals in Clearbrook and Superior.
-From these terminals, the crude oil can be shipped on Enbridge and other third-party pipelines to U.S. and eastern Canadian refineries.
+From these terminals, the crude oil can be shipped through Enbridge pipelines and other third-party pipelines to U.S. and eastern Canadian refineries.

 - Ninety-four percent of private landowners along the Sandpiper route have granted Enbridge easements for the Project, and a growing number of local elected officials, economic groups and farm bureaus have passed resolutions or signed letters supporting the Sandpiper Pipeline Project.